tnevrlka/tssc-dev-multi-ci/README.md

 There are utility scripts in the hack directory which allow automated setting of the Jenkins Secrets.
 You will need local env vars, and your Jenkins access token configured.
 Run the script and it will tell you what you are missing.
 It will set the credentials required for the Jenkins pipeline to work.

+If you have an RHTAP instance deployed including TPA, run this before running the `jenkins-set-secrets`
+script: `eval "$(hack/get-trustification-env.sh)"`.
+This will set `TRUSTIFICATION_*` environment variables for you, which `jenkins-set-secrets` will then deploy to your Jenkins instance.

 To set the secrets, run `hack/jenkins-set-secrets`
 To validate secrets are set  run `hack/jenkins-get-secrets`